kflagg/kflagg.github.io/index.md

 tools and methods.

 Since completing my degree, I have been working in industry and not actively participating in academic research.
-This website exists to support those who may want to build upon my work.
+This website exists primarily to support those who want to build upon my past academic work.